dpadillajs/CineGrub/README.md

 authentication bugs, and enhancing the Zomato & MovieDB APIs with star ratings using Font Awesome 5.
 _(Also, feel free to check out https://github.com/shawhannah/project-1 to validate my branches/commits)_

+### Future Features (had more developmental time been given)

+- Mobile Responsiveness
+- Enable Email Invitations & Notifications
+- Social Media Presence on Social Platforms (Instagram, Facebook, Twitter)
+- Convert from Manual Authentication to Firebase Authorization

-### Comments
+### Closing Comments

 I'm very pleased with how the final product came out.
 I got to collaborate with team members of unique personalities and skillsets.
 There was alot more I wish we could've done like creating a social media presence on other social platforms.
 There are however understandable limitations to the project as well.
-Because it serves as a portfolio project made by aspiring developers, high traffic volumes would be detrimental to the Google Maps feature which depends of dozens of call requests per search that cost money.
+Because it serves as a portfolio project made by aspiring developers, high traffic volumes would be detrimental to the Google Maps feature because it depends on dozens of call requests per search that cost money.
+I do feel like this portfolio project is something that I will pursue to make public with more features long after my class is finished on the side independently.

 _created by David M. Padilla_